For undergraduate study we offer:

-The department welcomes students to the Bachelor of Arts (BA) and Bachelor of Science (BS) programs of study who express an interest, demonstrate an aptitude and are dedicated to pursue excellence in their studies.
+The department welcomes students to the bachelor of science (B.S.) and bachelor of arts (B.A.) programs of study who express an interest, demonstrate an aptitude, and are dedicated to pursue excellence in their studies.
 Most applicants will have at least a 2.00 cumulative grade point average in their college work.
 They will have earned a grade of C or greater in College Algebra, its equivalent, or a more advanced mathematics course.
-They will have earned grades of B or better in CHEM 1400 & 1401, or equivalents, or a grade of C or greater in CHEM 1402 or equivalent.
-Aptitude and dedication can also be demonstrated by presenting exceptional science and mathematics preparation for high school.
+They will have earned grades of B or greater in CHEM 1400 & 1401 or equivalents, or a grade of C or greater in CHEM 1402 or equivalent.
+Aptitude and dedication can also be demonstrated by presenting exceptional science and mathematics preparation in high school.

 Transfer students must meet all degree requirements.
 In addition, transfer students must successfully complete at UALR a minimum of six hours of upper-level chemistry courses for a major in chemistry or three hours of upper-level chemistry courses for a minor in chemistry.

-Students who have had two units of high school algebra and high school chemistry and demonstrate proficiency on the Mathematics Placement Exam should take CHEM 1402 and 1403 (General Chemistry I and II).
+Students who have had two units of high school algebra and high school chemistry and meet the minimum score on the chemistry placement test should start with CHEM 1402 and 1403.

-Students who have had no high school chemistry and have a weak high school mathematics background but are interested in a pre-professional or science degree should take CHEM 1300 (Preparation for Organic Chemistry), CHEM 1402 and 1403 (General Chemistry I and II).
+Students who have had no high school chemistry and have a weak high school mathematics background but are interested in a pre-professional or science degree should take CHEM 1300, 1402, and 1403.

-Students whose major field requires only eight hours of freshman chemistry should take CHEM 1400 and 1401 (Fundamental Chemistry I and II).
-This sequence will prepare a student to take CHEM 2450 Organic Chemistry-Short Course, but no other upper-level chemistry courses.
+Students whose major field requires only eight hours of freshman chemistry should take CHEM 1400 and 1401.
+This sequence will prepare a student to take CHEM 2450 Organic Survey, but not other upper-level chemistry courses.